 Power BI Map Visualizations: Mapping Common City Names

 This makes using the Power BI Map and Filled Map visualizations challenging.
-The complexity only increases as you delve into further levels of granularity.
+The complexity only increases at further levels of granularity.
 Unlike continent-level and country-level data, city-level data contains many locations with the same name.
-To ensure that Power BI renders a map visualization correctly, additional supporting data points must be provided to the Bing mapping service so that the correct location is identified on the map.
+To ensure that Power BI renders a Map visualization correctly, additional supporting data points must be provided to the Bing/Azure mapping service so that the correct location is identified on the Map.
+The examples below use the Map visualization, though the same location-resolution logic applies to Filled Map since both rely on the same underlying geocoding service.

-New Jersey Institute of Technology (NJIT), Newark, New Jersey - 2021 Covid Vaccination Distribution
+Photo of COVID-19 vaccination distribution at New Jersey Institute of Technology (NJIT), Newark, New Jersey in 2021.

 New Jersey Institute of Technology (NJIT), Newark, New Jersey